 Any tour operator and/or travel agent used by Guest to make reservations is, for all purposes, Guest’s agent, and agrees and represents that the tour operator and/or travel agent has the authority to receive notice of these terms and conditions on behalf of the Guest.
 Guest’s tour operator and/or travel agent agree to promptly notify a Guest of these terms and conditions.
 Neither Sonora nor its owners shall be liable for any representations made by Guest’s tour operator and/or travel agent.
 No tour operator and/or travel agent has the authority to modify or waive the terms and conditions contained herein.

+Promotions or Offers

+From time to time Sonora may make limited-time or other special offers available which are also subject to the terms and conditions stated at the time of booking (“Special Offer Conditions”).
+In the event of any conflict between these terms and conditions and the Special Offer Conditions, the Special Offer Conditions shall apply.

 Suggested Gratuities

 Gratuities are of course at the discretion of our guests, however our guests often appreciate receiving suggested gratuity guidelines as follows: